+CLRWDT ;Clear WDT and ;prescaler

+, presenter

+BANKSEL OPTION_REG ;

+MOVLW b'11110000' ;Mask TMR0 select and

+ANDWF OPTION_REG,W ; prescaler bits

-CLRWDT ;Clear WDT and ;prescaler BANKSEL MOVLW ANDWF IORLW MOVWF OPTION_REG b'11110000' OPTION_REG,W b'00000011' OPTION_REG ; ;Mask TMR0 select and ;prescaler bits ;Set prescale to 1:16 ;
+IORLW b'00000011' ;Set prescale to 1:16

+MOVWF OPTION_REG ;

 5.1.4 TIMER0 INTERRUPT

 Timer0 will generate an interrupt when the TMR0 register overflows from FFh to 00h.
 The T0IF interrupt flag bit of the INTCON register is set every time the TMR0 register overflows, regardless of whether or not the Timer0 interrupt is enabled.
 The T0IF bit must be cleared in software.
 The Timer0 interrupt enable is the T0IE bit of the INTCON register.